 5.2.1 Key issue details

-Ranging/Sidelink Positioning Service refers to the determination of the distance between two UEs and/or the direction of one UE, i.e. target UE, from the other one, i.e. reference UE, via direct device connection.
+Ranging/Sidelink Positioning Service refers to the determination of the distance between two UEs and/or the direction of one UE, i.e. target UE, from the other one, i.e. SL reference UE, via direct device connection.
 Ranging based services can be used in a variety of verticals, such as consumer, smart home, smart city, smart transportation, smart retail, and industry 4.0.
 However, Ranging/Sidelink Positioning Service is exposed to various potential security threats such as unauthorized access.

 To mitigate these security threats, authorization is indispensable.
 Without proper authorization, unauthorized entities will be able to participate in the position determination or obtain the positioning result, and arbitrarily consume the Ranging/Sidelink Positioning service.
 Furthermore, if one UE participating in the Ranging/Sidelink Positioning procedure is unauthorized, all the other UEs are subject to active or passive attacks, i.e. DoS attack, traffic analysis, or privacy leakage.